 How to Hire a Local Employee in China?

 To hire a local employee in China is a smart move for the foreign companies who are looking to perform business in China as these candidates are likely to bring a value-add by utilizing their previous experiences in the local market.
 Hence, many foreign companies prefer to hire local employees in China, rather than bringing the overseas talent on board.
-This especially holds true for the fields like project management, business development, marketing, and branding.
-Many people are of the point of view that hiring local employees in China brings down the operating costs as their compensation package is low to that of the expats.
+This especially holds true for fields like project management, business development, marketing, and branding.
+Many people are from the point of view that hiring local employees in China brings down the operating costs as their compensation package is low to that of the expats.
 However, it is necessary to understand that while this condition holds true for a few cases, the taxes in other instances may increase the total cost.